-- (b) A work capacities exam when there is question of the worker's ability to return to suitable and gainful employment.
-It may also be required to specify the worker's ability to perform specific job tasks. - (5) If the insurer issues a major contributing cause denial on the accepted claim and the worker is not medically stationary, the attending physician must do a closing exam.
-An authorized nurse practitioner or a type B attending physician other than a chiropractic physician must refer the worker to a type A attending physician for a closing exam.
-(See "Matrix for Health Care Provider types" Appendix A) - (6) The closing report must address the accepted conditions and must include: - (a) Objective findings of permanent impairment; and - (b) A statement of the validity of the impairment findings. - (7) The director may prescribe by bulletin what comprises a complete closing report, including, but not limited to, those specific clinical findings related to the specific body part or system affected.
-The bulletin may also include the impairment reporting format or form to be used as a supplement to the narrative report.
+or - (b) A work capacities examevaluation (see OAR 436-009-0060) when there is a question of the worker's ability to return to suitable and gainful employment.
+It The provider may also be required to specify the worker's ability to perform specific job tasks. - (5)(7) If When the insurer issues a major contributing cause denial on the an accepted claim and the worker is not medically stationary, the: - (a) The attending physician must do a closing exam- or refer the worker to a consulting physician for all or part of the closing exam; or - (b) An authorized nurse practitioner or a type B attending physician, other than a chiropractic physician, must refer the worker to a type A attending physician for a closing exam.
+(See "Matrix for Health Care Provider types" Appendix A) a closing exam. - (6)(8) The closing report must include all of the following: - (a) Findings of permanent impairment. - (A) In initial injury claims.
+In an initial injury claim, the closing report must include objective findings of any permanent impairment that is caused in any part by an accepted condition, a direct medical sequela of an accepted condition, or a condition directly resulting from the work injury.